PSY-1996/PSY-1996/README.md

 - 👋 Hi, I’m Prashantsharma
-- 👀 I’m interested in to learn new things which help me to grow in my career
+- 👀 I’m interested in to learn new things which helps me to grow in my career
 - 🌱 I’m currently learning Data Analytics

 <!---